 - Loose crown: If a crown becomes loose or falls off, a temporary dental cement can be purchased at a local pharmacy.
 Denture adhesive can also be used.
 However, these remedies are only temporary.
 You should see your dentist as soon as you arrive home from your vacation.

 Knowing what to expect in a dental emergency is the best way to handle the situation effectively.
 If you experience dental trauma while traveling, following the guidelines discussed above can help you alleviate your discomfort.

 Are you vacationing in Colorado this summer?
-If you experience a dental emergency while traveling, contact your emergency dentist in Lone Tree.
+If you experience a dental emergency while traveling, contact your emergency dentist in Denver.
 Our team of general dentists and specialists at Metropolitan Dental Care is well-equipped to handle any situation.
-We are proud to serve Denver, Lone Tree, Centennial, Parker, and Highlands Ranch.
+We are proud to serve Denver, Centennial, Parker, and Highlands Ranch.
 Contact us online or give us a call at 303-534-2626.